 - Please don't worry if you're not invited to interview.
 Since we aren't able to reach every applicant, not having an interview won't be held against you in our review.

-- Alumni interviews are offered to freshman applicants.
+- Alumni interviews are offered to first-year applicants.
 Interviews are typically not offered to transfer applicants.

 - Applicant names and contact information are provided to members of the Penn Alumni Interview Program, who will contact you directly.
 There’s no pre-screening of applicant files, and alumni volunteers don’t have access to your application.

 - Penn alumni volunteers receive in-person and/or virtual training to ensure you have a positive experience.

 - If you receive an invitation for an alumni interview, we strongly encourage you to make time for the opportunity.
 If you have to decline the interview, please respond to your interviewer explaining why you can’t participate in the conversation.
 If you have concerns about specific circumstances as they relate to your interview, contact Penn Admissions.
 Be sure to follow up directly with your interviewer.